Substances

 This is a critical time in recovery to maintain ongoing practical coping skill development and 12-step program attendance.
 There is a significant amount of evidence that 12-step fellowships help establish early patterns and help participants remain consistent in their recovery.[2]

 It’s important to note that not everyone will experience the pink cloud phenomenon, and that’s okay.
-Individuals in recovery face various challenges, and everyone’s recovery journey is different.
+Individuals in recovery face a variety of challenges, and everyone’s recovery journey is different.
 Some may never experience the pink cloud but still find joy and purpose in their sobriety.

 Pros and Cons of Pink Cloud Syndrome